alexandrainst/danlp/docs/models/embeddings.md

 | [wiki.da.swv](https://fasttext.cc/docs/en/pretrained-vectors.html)| fastText | Wikipedia | 312.956 | Char N-gram | Skipgram | [Facebook AI Research](https://research.fb.com/category/facebook-ai-research/) |
 | forward_embedding backward_embedding | Flair | Wikipedia + Europarl | | Char | LM | [Alexandra Institute](https://alexandra.dk/uk) |

-Embeddings is a way of representing text as vectors of floats, and can be calculated both for words -, sentences - or documents embeddings.
-There exist different models for training embeddings, and roughly it can be deviated into static and dynamic embeddings.
-The static is providing a look up of the vector representation for each word in the vocabulary e.g a word2vec model.
-Another example is the fastText embeddings which uses n-gram characters as units, and therefor is robust to e.g misspellings.
-The dynamic embeddings is contextual in the sense that the embeddings of each word is dependent on the sentence they appear in.
-In that way homonyms get different vector representations.
-An example of this is the Flair model where the embeddings is taken from a language model learning to predict the next character in a sentence.
-But a lot of ways and models exist to create such embeddings, and it is important to think of how the embeddings is trained and of what data it is trained on.
-For example if a bias (e.g gender bias) occur in the data it will be present in the embeddings as well.
+Embeddings are a way of representing text as numeric vectors, and can be calculated both for chars, subword units [(Sennrich et al. 2016)](https://aclweb.org/anthology/P16-1162), words, sentences or documents.
+The methods for training embeddings, can roughly be categorized into static embeddings and dynamic embeddings.

+#### Static embeddings
+Static word embeddings contains a large vocabulary of words and each word has a vector representation associated.
+To get a representation of a word is simply a look-up in the vocabulary to get the associated vector.
+An example of this type of embeddings is word2vec [(Mikolov et al. 2013)](https://papers.nips.cc/paper/5021-distributed-representations-of-words-and-phrases-and-their-compositionality.pdf).
+Relying on a vocabulary of words can result in out-of-vocabulary words.
+To cope with this fastText [(Bojanowski et al. 2017)](https://aclweb.org/anthology/Q17-1010) uses subword units that constructs a word embedding from the character n-gram embeddings occurring in the word.

+#### Dynamic embeddings
+Dynamic embeddings are contextual in the sense that the representations are dependent on the sentence they appear in.
+This way homonyms get different vector representations.
+An example of dynamic embeddings is the Flair embeddings [(Akbik et al. 2018)](https://aclanthology.coli.uni-saarland.de/papers/C18-1139/c18-1139) where the embeddings are trained with the task of language modelling ie. learning to predict the next character in a sentence.

 ## Using word embeddings for analysis

 Word embeddings are essentially a representation of a word in a n-dimensional space.
 Having a vector representation of a word enables us to find distances between words.
 In `load_embeddings.py` we have provided functions to download pretrained word embeddings and load them with the two popular NLP frameworks [spaCy](https://spacy.io/) and [Gensim](https://radimrehurek.com/gensim/).

 This snippet shows how to automatically download and load pretrained word embeddings e.g. trained on the CoNLL17 dataset.
 ```python